mikehayesuk/whmcs-pushover/README.md

-# WHMCS Notifications Provider for Pushover
+# Pushover provider for WHMCS Notifications

 Enables [Pushover](https://pushover.net) to be used with the [WHMCS](https://www.whmcs.com) notifications system.

 More information can be found on [this page](https://docs.whmcs.com/Notifications) and developer docs are available [here](https://developers.whmcs.com/notification-providers/).

 ## Installation